MaxHalford/eaopt/README.md

 You have to fill in the first set of fields, the rest are generated when calling the `GA`'s `Initialize()` method.
 Check out the examples in `presets.go` to get an idea of how to fill them out.

 - Required fields
-  - `NewGenome` is a method that returns a random genome that you defined in the previous step. gago will use this method to produce an initial population.
+  - `NewGenome` is a method that returns a random `Genome` that you defined in the previous step. gago will use this method to produce initial individuals in each population.
 Again, gago provides some methods for common random genome generation.
   - `NPops` determines the number of populations that will be used.
   - `PopSize` determines the number of individuals inside each population.
   - `Model` determines how to use the genetic operators you chose in order to produce better solutions, in other words it's a recipe.
 A dedicated section is available in the [model section](#models).